machuchesteven/nodes/retyped/README.md

 This collects a list of components and add them to the learning site also it helps me build a components library for reference

+## Components currently

+These are some of the components that are in this library so far.

+1. Timeline Components
+2. Navbar Components
+3. Columns list like in a footer component
+4. Dark mode configurations
+5.

 ## License

 MIT License